DNSPod/dnspod-int-api-docs/source/domains.rst

         }

 Directions：
-    * All the domains that shared by others,whose group is unchangeable,are always put into the group named "Shared With Me".
+    * All the domains shared by others are always put into the group named "Shared With Me" because their group is unchangeable.
     * Only the owner of the domain has the permission to change the domain's group.

 Mark A Domain